aryounce/terraform-aws-bootstrap/docs/Setup-Via-CloudFormation.md

 "S3BucketName=MyCustomBucketName"
 ```

 When left empty this will cause a new S3 bucket to be created with a somewhat random, but unique name.
-You may override this with your own existing or new S3 bucket name by specifying `"S3BucketName=MyCustomBucketName"`.

 ### S3 State Prefix